Anwarvic/Arabic-Speech-Recognition/Kaldi/README.md

 ## Download

-Before taking about installing Kaldi and the per-requisites, let’s first see how we can download it.
+Before taking about installing Kaldi and the prerequisites, let’s first see how we can download it.
 We can do that by cloning the official repo using:
 ```
 git clone  https://github.com/kaldi-asr/kaldi.git
 ```